wp-telegram-pro/wp-telegram-pro/README.md

 Changelog
 -----------
 **2.0.2 2020-01-23**
-* Fixed plugins addon error
+* Fixed error in the addons

 **2.0.1 2020-01-22**
 * Fixed tags with space